Ella, Sri Lanka: 10 Best Things To Do Ella, Sri Lanka: 10 Best Things To Do

 9. Explore Ella Town

-The town of Ella has to be one of the most picturesque settings in Sri Lanka.
-Aside from the incredible nature that draws travelers from all over the world, the town has an entertaining atmosphere with great cafes and restaurants.
+We love Ella town; it’s one of Sri Lanka’s most picturesque settings.
+Beyond the incredible natural scenery that draws travelers from around the world, it has a great atmosphere with good cafes and restaurants.

-Tip: Although we’re not big nightlife people, we loved the lively bars on the main street.
-Cafe Chill was one of our personal favorites, serving tasty cocktails, smoothies, international cuisine — and playing music into the early hours.
+Although we’re not big nightlife people, we really liked the lively bars on the main street.
+Cafe Chill was one of our personal favorites, serving tasty cocktails, smoothies, international cuisine, and playing music into the early hours.
 Reserve a table here

 10. Take the Train from Kandy to Ella

-It’s not often that the journey itself is one of the top things to do – but Ella is the exception!
-Enjoy the iconic journey from Kandy to Ella on the old-fashioned colorful train, with the doors open and the wind through your hair.
-We’ve done this train trip a few times now, and each time is even better than before!
+Perhaps one of the best things to do in Ella is to arrive in town.
+We took the iconic train ride from Kandy to Ella aboard an old-fashioned, colorful train with open doors.
+We’ve now done this trip a few times, and each time gets better than the last!

-Bring some cash with you, as at each station, local vendors will climb on board to sell a variety of delicious Sri Lankan snacks.
-This can be anything from spicy Rotis to sambal wrapped in banana leaves or newspaper.
-The snacks are cheap, tasty, and a great way to support the local economy.
-Note: These snacks can be very spicy – we’ve been surprised a few times, so enjoy with caution (!).
+At every station, local salesmen will hop on board selling a variety of delicious Sri Lankan snacks.
+So, make sure to bring some cash!
+We love the spicy Rotis and sambal wrapped in banana leaves or newspaper.
+Note: These snacks can be very (!) spicy—we’ve been surprised a few times, so enjoy with caution.

-Ella is full of fantastic accommodation options, from budget guesthouses to luxury resorts with swimming pools and beautiful views.
-It can be fun to stay in the hillside guesthouses outside of town, where you’ll have great views and easy access to hiking trails.
-(See all hotels in Ella)
+Ella is full of fantastic accommodations, from budget guesthouses to luxury resorts with swimming pools and beautiful views.
+We stayed in a hillside guesthouse just outside of town (at Royal Mount), which had easy access to all hiking trails.

-Tip: Tuk-tuks are everywhere, and your guesthouse can arrange for one to take you to town if you want to eat out in the evenings.
+Tip: Tuk-tuks are everywhere, and your guesthouse can arrange one to take you into town if you want to go out for dinner.

 How to Visit Ella, Sri Lanka